- Top Sights

 Monks Walk Garden is a charming hidden garden, located in the grounds of Staffordshire University and Lichfield Library and the public has free access at all times.
 Feel free to visit, spend time and contemplate in our beautiful surroundings.

 Museum Gardens is a beautiful tranquil spot, in the heart of the city centre.
-It is home to a stunning water feature, two statues, including one of Commander Smith, Captain of the Titanic.
-It was restored to its former glory in 2011 and in the summer boasts glorious displays of herbaceous flowers.
+It is home to a stunning water feature, three statues, including one of Commander Smith, Captain of the Titanic.
+It was restored to its former glory in 2011 and in the summer boasts glorious displays of...

 The NEW National Forest Adventure Farm is an exciting new visitor attraction in the Midlands.
 Open daily from 10am-6pm, except for Christmas Day, Boxing Day and New Years Day.